emmanuelmartinezs/Pewlett-Hackard-Analysis/README.md

 ## Resources and Before Start Notes:

-* Data Source: `PyBer_Challenge_starter_code.ipynb` named later as `PyBer_Challenge.ipynb`
+* Data Source: `Employee_Database_challenge.sql`
-* Data File: file.csv
+* Data Tools: PostgreSQL, pgAdmin
-* Software: Matplotli 3.2.2, Python 3.9, Visual Studio Code 1.50.0, Anaconda 4.8.5, Jupyter Notebook 6.1.4, Pandas
+* Software: pgAdmin 4.26, Python 3.8.3, Visual Studio Code 1.50.0, Flask Version 1.0.2

-For more information, read the [`Documentation on Python data typess`](https://docs.python.org/3.6/library/stdtypes.html#numeric-types-int-float-complex).
+For more information, read the [`Documentation on PostgreSQL and other data typess`](https://www.postgresql.org/docs/manuals/).

 ## Database Keys
 Database keys identify records from tables and establish relationships between tables.
 There are numerous types of keys.
 For our purposes, we will focus on primary keys and foreign keys.